andrewbanchich/shreddit/README.md

 I'll be adding these as I go along.
 PRs are welcome!

 - [x] Dry run - preview what would happen with given configuration.
-- [ ] Hours of comments you want to preserve.
+- [x] Preserve comments made after a given datetime.
 - [ ] Max score - preserve comments with a score higher than this.
 - [ ] Comment sorting
 - [ ] Clear vote - Remove your votes before deleting.